-SERVICE TIMERS
+SERVICE

 Sets the 16 service intervals in hours and resets the service timer.
-Setting the service interval to 0 disables the timer and the word "Off" is displayed.
+Setting the service interval to 0 disables the timer and the word Off is displayed.

-Pressing button 4 • allows adjusting the selected service timer.
+Pressing button 4 • allows adjustment of the selected service timer.

-Button 1 - decreases the service interval time while button 2 • increases the service interval time in 10 hour increments.
-Holding button 3 improximately three seconds resets "Next Service In" to the current service interval.
+Button 1 decreases the service interval time, while button 2 time increases the service interval time in 10 hour increments.
+Holding button 3 for approximately 3 seconds resets Next Service In to the current service interval.
 The service timer descriptions can be changed using the CANplus Configurator.